What does an AI-powered marketing agency actually do differently?

 There was a lot of internal debate.
 Long conversations about what we were becoming, whether it would work, whether clients would pay for tools instead of retainers.
 I have this pattern that my wife Katie would recognise instantly: I plan to leave work at six, run home, be back for dinner with Georgia and Thomas by seven.
 Then something comes up.
 A client call.
 A project that’s nearly there.
 An idea I can’t let go of, and I generate about a hundred of those a day.
 I tell myself I’ll cycle instead of run, buy myself an extra half hour.
 Then time runs away and I’m walking through the door at half eight, apologising.
 Not super healthy, and I’m working on it.
 But sometimes throwing hours and effort at something is the only way through.
 I carry a lot: the business, the team, the clients, the product ideas, the family stuff.
 Every founder does.
 The trick is not pretending it’s easy.

 I founded Fifty Five and Five in 2014 from a basement with not much of a plan.
 The early work was writing blog posts on retainer for Microsoft Partners.
 Starting price: £75, unlimited edits.
-I was a frustrated writer who got a fair bit published, articles for CMSWire on SharePoint and collaboration tools, marketing projects for small partners at a few hundred pounds a go.
+I was a frustrated writer who got a fair bit published as a freelancer myself - articles for CMSWire on SharePoint, a few magazine columns, once even in the Guardian.
 Then I got freelancers to help me.
 Then boom, Fifty Five and Five.
 We quickly became, and stayed, a full-service agency.
 We did a bit of everything: content, campaigns, paid media, social.
 That meant some cool projects, but also running LinkedIn campaigns for five grand that nobody wanted to do.

 In June 2024, I sent a newsletter called “The Marketing Agency is Dead.”
 Three phases: using AI tools now, deploying agents next, something unrecognisable after that.
 It was bold.
 It was provocative.
 And looking back, it was about six months ahead of where we actually were.
 Clients didn’t respond to it the way I’d hoped.
 Most of them just wanted their next campaign delivered.
 The gap between what I was saying publicly and what was actually happening internally was real, and it was uncomfortable.
 I was selling a vision of the future while still delivering the present.